samiranrl/Carrom_rl/README.md

 ## Introduction

 This is the 0.1 release of Carrom_rl - A Carrom Simulator, which provides an interface, that allows you to design agents that play single player, and two player carrom.
-This was built as a course project for [CS 747 - Foundations of Intelligent and Learning Agents](https://www.cse.iitb.ac.in/~shivaram/teaching/cs747-a2016/index.html), taught by Prof. Shivaram Kalyanakrishnan.
+This is the course project for [CS 747 - Foundations of Intelligent and Learning Agents](https://www.cse.iitb.ac.in/~shivaram/teaching/cs747-a2016/index.html), taught by [Prof. Shivaram Kalyanakrishnan](https://www.cse.iitb.ac.in/~shivaram/) at IIT Bombay.

-Feedback/suggestions/bug reports are welcome, please contact me at:
+Feedback/suggestions/bug reports are welcome.

 ## Carrom

+You are given a board (screenshot)
-Whoever plays first, or breaks, is always white.
-The object of the game is to sink all of your pieces, using the heavier 'striker', in any of the pockets before your opponent.
-Your turn continues as long as you keep sinking your pieces - luck shots count and all combinations are permitted.
+The objective of the game is to sink all of your pieces, using the heavier 'striker', in any of the pockets before your opponent.
+The full list of rules and regulations can fe found at

 ### Why Carrom?